Republic (office campus): Transport

 The campus is served by the East India DLR station by a dedicated entrance providing access to the Transport for London network.
-Nearby Canary Wharf railway station will facilitate connections to the wider rail network via the Elizabeth line.
+Nearby Canary Wharf railway station and Canning Town station facilitates connections to the wider rail network via the Elizabeth line and Jubilee line respectively.

 London Buses routes D3, 108, 115, N15, N550 and N551 all stop adjacent to the site.

 Additionally, the site is flanked to the south by the A261 road and to the west by the A102 road providing access to the South of London via the Blackwall Tunnel.